 And so many companies get away with calling their products green/clean/organic and those labels are nothing more than catchy marketing terms designed to trick the consumer into thinking the product is healthy.

-Nothing gets me more angry than being tricked, especially where my health is concerned.
+Nothing gets me angrier than being tricked, especially where my health is concerned.

 Even though I’ve been writing about green beauty for a long time and about beauty for even longer, I’m still surprised when I discover a trusted brand is not as clean and safe as the label promises.